Generic selectors

 Lung cancer is observed as the leading cause of mortality among elderly males in Asia (accounts for 25.1% of all deaths in Asia) with 196.2 deaths per 1,00,000, in Europe (23.9%), 243.5 deaths per 1,00,000, in Northern America (23.9%) 167.4 deaths per 100,000, and in Oceania (19.25%) 146.1 deaths per 1,00,000.
 In comparison, it is the second leading cause of death in Latin-America and the Caribbean (15.3%) 102.1 deaths per 1,00,000 and in Africa (10.7%) 58.2 deaths per 1,00,000.

 Colorectum cancer is the second leading cause of death among the older population (both sexes), accounting for a total of 10.2 per cent of global deaths (748192 deaths) (Fig 1B).
 In elderly men, it is second (78.5 deaths 1,00,000), and in elderly women (49.6 deaths per 1,00,000), it is the third leading cause of death.
 It is estimated that in 50 countries, it is the second leading cause of death among elderly males and third leading in 74 countries.
-In elderly females in 51 countries, it is the second leading cause of death, and in 56 countries, it is the third leading cause of death (Table II & III; Supplementary Fig. 1).
+In elderly females in 51 countries, it is the second leading cause of death, and in 56 countries, it is the third leading cause of death (Tables II & III; Supplementary Fig. 1).

 Breast cancer among women is the second leading cause of death among elderly females (65.2 deaths per 1,00,000) accounting for a total of 13.2 per cent global deaths (Fig. 1B).
-Breast cancer is the leading cause of death in 82 countries and second in 70 countries (Table II & III).
+Breast cancer is the leading cause of death in 82 countries and second in 70 countries (Tables II & III).
 Region-specific estimates of breast cancer reveal that in Europe (accounts 15.3% of all deaths in Europe) with 80.9 deaths per 1,00,000, and in Latin-America and the Caribbean (14.1%) with 63.7 deaths per 1,00,000 and in Africa (18.2%) with 78.1 deaths per 1,00,000, breast cancer is the leading cause of mortality among elderly women.
 It ranks as number two in Oceania (13.9%) with 72.1 deaths per 1,00,000, Northern America (13.2%) with 66.4 deaths per 1,00,000 and Asia (11.5%) with 56.7 deaths per 100,000.
 The age-adjusted mortality rate estimated as highest in Europe (80.9 deaths per 100,000) (Supplementary Table).

 Supplementary Table